themeteorchef/deploying-to-modulus/deploying-to-modulus.md

 Once we click "Save" beneath the list of environment variables, we've got our app configured!
 This should be all we need to do in order to successfully deploy our application.
 Real quick, we should make a nod to SSL and get an understanding for how it's set up on Modulus.

 #### SSL
-In order to keep our applications a little more secure, we can add [SSL]() to our application so that any data moving between the browser and our server is kept private with encryption.
+In order to keep our applications a little more secure, we can add [SSL](https://www.digicert.com/ssl.htm) to our application so that any data moving between the browser and our server is kept private with encryption.
 When you load up an app and see the URL turn green (or display a lock) and change the protocol from `http` to `https`, this signifies that an application is using SSL and that your connection to that application is secure.

 Depending on the type of application we're running, we may need to add support for SSL.
-Any application that transmits any for of secure data for users (e.g. credit cards)—whether to a third-part service or otherwise—should use SSL.
+Any application that transmits any form of secure data for users (e.g. credit cards)—whether to a third-part service or otherwise—should use SSL.
 To "use" SSL, we need to acquire an SSL _certificate_ from a provider.
 We won't cover obtaining this here, but a quick search for SSL providers will turn up a lot of different options.
 My personal recommendation is [Namecheap](http://namecheap.com) as their basic certificates are relatively inexpensive and the turnaround time for getting a certificate is pretty quick (a few minutes to a few hours).

 For now, let's focus on setting up an SSL certificate on Modulus.
 From the "Administration" tab of your project's dashboard, locate the Custom SSL block.